 OVERVIEW: The Doris Duke Charitable Foundation (DDCF) is one of the largest grantmakers in performing arts philanthropy.
 It prioritizes funding for larger institutions in the creation and public performance of their work, although it does support individual artists through grants administered by intermediaries.
 It is known for its support of dance, but it also gives considerable support to various theater companies.

-IP TAKE: Doris Duke throws the bulk of their support behind dance performance and jazz, but they also support plenty of theater presenters.
-If your project or organization combines theater with either jazz or dance, you might have a good chance of gaining their attention.
+IP TAKE: Doris Duke prioritizes support for dance performance and jazz, but it also funds plenty of theater presenters.
+Grant seekers whose project or organization combines theater with either jazz or dance will have a better chance of attracting Duke's attention.

 Unrestricted Support for Artists.
-The goal of these grants is to strengthen a fair and sustainable system of unrestricted support to individual artists across the country.
+This grant seeks to strengthen a fair and sustainable system of unrestricted support to individual artists across the country.
 Currently DDCF only supports artists through fellowship programs at United States Artists.

 Some past awards by Doris Duke for Theater include $155,000 to Epic Theater, $225,000 to Latino Theater Company, and $40,000 to Cornerstone Theater Company.
-Letters of Inquiry are accepted on a rolling basis and there are no set deadlines for submissions.
+Note that the foundation does not take unsolicited proposals, but it does accept letters of inquiry.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).